angular/angular/adev/src/content/guide/signals/queries.md

 Query results can change over time due to the view manipulation - either through the Angular's control flow (`@if`, `@for` etc.) or by the direct calls to the `ViewContainerRef` API.
 When you read the value from the query result signal, you can receive different values over time.

-Note: to avoid returning incomplete query results while a template is rendered, Angular delays query resolution until it finishes rendering a given template.
+NOTE: to avoid returning incomplete query results while a template is rendered, Angular delays query resolution until it finishes rendering a given template.

 ## Query declarations functions and the associated rules